-San Diego Continuing Education (SDCE) has been making history for 100 years.
+San Diego College of Continuing Education (SDCCE) has been making history for 100 years.
 We were among the first community college continuing education institutions in California to meet the standards for independent accreditation from the Accrediting Commission for Schools, Western Association of Schools and Colleges.
 We were one of the first in California to establish a joint high school diploma partnership with the local school district.

-Today, SDCE is once again making history.
+Today, SDCCE is once again making history.
 Faculty, staff, and administration are responding to community needs in unprecedented ways.
-SDCE is recommitted to opening its doors to all who are motivated to learn and enrich their lives.
+SDCCE is recommitted to opening its doors to all who are motivated to learn and enrich their lives.
 We offer more opportunities than ever before through new classes, programs, and services to the community.

-We have replaced outdated equipment and built new facilities where needed to provided state-ofthe-art learning environments for San Diegans.
+We have replaced outdated equipment and built new facilities where needed to provided state-of-the-art learning environments for San Diegans.
 We are creating new learning pathways that lead to vocational certificates and Associate degrees at City, Mesa, and Miramar Colleges.
-SDCE is also developing new community, industry, and business partnerships to maximize public resources.
+SDCCE is also developing new community, industry, and business partnerships to maximize public resources.

-SDCE provides opportunities to change lives.
+SDCCE provides opportunities to change lives.
 Improving skills and gaining knowledge leads to better jobs.
-SDCE's successful students are found in and around San Diego, the state, nation, and world.
-Each one of these outstanding individuals is contributing to society-making history in his or her own way.
-SDCE challenges you to look for opportunities as a student, faculty or staff member, or as a business partner in our community, to continue the 100 yearold legacy of SDCE.
+SDCCE's successful students are found in and around San Diego, the state, nation, and world.
+Each one of these outstanding individuals is contributing to society-making history in their own way.

+SDCCE challenges you to look for opportunities as a student, faculty or staff member, or as a business partner in our community, to continue the 100 year-old legacy of SDCCE.

-San Diego Continuing Education Vision and Mission Statements
+San Diego College of Continuing Education Vision and Mission Statements

-The vision and mission statements of San Diego Continuing Education (SDCE) reflects the school's commitment to providing high quality educational programs that keep up with the times, transform students' lives by assisting them in their personal, vocational, and academic pursuits, and are accessible to everyone.
-The statements stress quality and innovation in teaching; accessibility and equitability of education; career advancement and pathways to college for students; and student success and lifelong learning.
+The vision and mission statements of San Diego College of Continuing Education (SDCCE) reflects the school's high-quality educational programs that keep up with the times; transform students' lives by assisting them in their personal, vocational, and academic pursuits; and are accessible to everyone.
+The statements stress quality and innovation in teaching, accessibility and equitability of education, career advancement and pathways to college for students, and student success and lifelong learning.

-SDCE Vision
+SDCCE Vision

-To be the leader in innovative education that transforms students' lives
+To be the leader in innovative education that transforms students' lives.

-SDCE Mission
+SDCCE Mission

-San Diego Continuing Education commits to student success and community enrichment by providing accessible, equitable, and innovative quality education and support services to diverse adult learners in pursuit of lifelong learning, training, career advancement, and pathways to college.
-In addition to the mission and vision statements, SDCE has official statements of philosophy and core values:
+San Diego College of Continuing Education commits to student success and community enrichment by providing accessible, equitable, and innovative quality education and support services to diverse adult learners in pursuit of lifelong learning, training, career advancement, and pathways to college.

+In addition to the mission and vision statements, SDCCE has official statements of philosophy and core values: